This article is part of a larger series on POS Systems.

 While Shopify offers the best solution for most multichannel retailers, Square could be a good choice for new and small businesses on a budget, especially if your focus is brick-and-mortar instead of online sales.

 Square also has one key advantage over Shopify—its industry-specific products.
-While Shopify is designed just for retailers, Square has an all-purpose POS and even specific solutions for food and beverage (such as cafes and food trucks), appointment-based (spas, salons, and other health and wellness providers), and retail businesses.
+While Shopify is designed just for retailers, Square has an all-purpose POS and specific solutions for food and beverage (such as cafes and food trucks), appointment-based (spas, salons, and other health and wellness providers), and retail businesses.

 Best for Brick-and-Mortar Businesses: Square